aneasystone/github-trending/README.md

 ## C++

+* 【2023-02-15】[Dec0ne / HWSyscalls](https://github.com/Dec0ne/HWSyscalls) - HWSyscalls is a new method to execute indirect syscalls using HWBP, HalosGate and a synthetic trampoline on kernel32 with HWBP.
+* 【2023-02-15】[Joshua-Ashton / HL2-GamepadUI](https://github.com/Joshua-Ashton/HL2-GamepadUI) - Source code for GamepadUI for Half-Life 2 and friends.
 * 【2023-02-14】[decoder-it / LocalPotato](https://github.com/decoder-it/LocalPotato) -
 * 【2023-02-14】[wesnoth / wesnoth](https://github.com/wesnoth/wesnoth) - An open source, turn-based strategy game with a high fantasy theme.
 * 【2023-02-14】[BrunoLevy / geogram](https://github.com/BrunoLevy/geogram) - a programming library with geometric algorithms